ahmsay/Solidvessel/.docs/authentication-authorization.md

 ![authentication-authorization](https://github.com/ahmsay/Solidvessel/assets/22731894/5158f601-c9fe-4627-b636-46fdd9a76029)

-The diagram above shows the complete picture of both authentication and authorization.
+The diagram above shows the complete picture of authentication and authorization.
 The API gateway is responsible for authentication whereas the microservice is responsible for authorization.

 1. Client sends a login request to Keycloak with client and user info.